oprypin/crsfml/gitbook/drafts/network-packet.md

 The third problem is specific to how the TCP protocol works.
 Because it doesn't preserve message boundaries, and can split or combine chunks of data, receivers must properly reconstruct incoming messages before interpreting them.
 Otherwise bad things might happen, like reading incomplete variables, or ignoring useful bytes.

 You may of course face other problems with network programming, but these are the lowest-level ones, that almost everybody will have to solve.
-This is the reason why CrSFML provides some simple tools to avoid them.
+This is the reason why SFML provides some simple tools to avoid them.

 ## Fixed-size primitive types

 Since primitive types cannot be exchanged reliably on a network, the solution is simple: don't use them.
-CrSFML provides fixed-size types for data exchange: `SF::Int8, SF::Uint16, SF::Int32`, etc. These types are just typedefs to primitive types, but they are mapped to the type which has the expected size according to the platform.
+SFML provides fixed-size types for data exchange: `SF::Int8, SF::Uint16, SF::Int32`, etc. These types are just typedefs to primitive types, but they are mapped to the type which has the expected size according to the platform.
 So they can (and must!) be used safely when you want to exchange data between two computers.

-CrSFML only provides fixed-size *integer* types.
-Floating-point types should normally have their fixed-size equivalent too, but in practice this is not needed (at least on platforms where CrSFML runs), `float` and `double` types always have the same size, 32 bits and 64 bits respectively.
+SFML only provides fixed-size *integer* types.
+Floating-point types should normally have their fixed-size equivalent too, but in practice this is not needed (at least on platforms where SFML runs), `float` and `double` types always have the same size, 32 bits and 64 bits respectively.

 ## Packets